Culture of Iran: Dance

-War or Combat dances, imitate combat or help to train the warrior.
-It could be argued that men from the Zurkhaneh ("House of Strength") and their ritualized, wrestling-training movements are known as a type of dance called "Raghs-e-Pa" with the dances and actions done in the Zurkhaneh also resembling that of a martial art.

-Spiritual dances in Iran are known as "sama".
-There are various types of these spiritual dances which are used for spiritual purposes such as ridding the body of ill omens and evil spirits.
-These dances involve trance, music and complex movements.
-An example of such dance is that of the Balochi's called "le'b gowati", which is performed to rid a supposedly possessed person of the possessing spirit.
+War or combat dances imitate combat or serve as training for warriors.
+For instance, the ritualized wrestling movements of the Zurkhaneh ("House of Strength") are considered a form of dance called "Raghs-e-Pa" or "Pay-Bazi."
+These movements also resemble martial arts and are part of the cultural heritage of warrior training.
+Spiritual dances are known as "sama".
+These dances serve spiritual purposes, such as removing ill omens or exorcising evil spirits.
+These dances involve trance, music, and complex movements.
+One example is the Balochi dance "le'b gowati", performed to rid a possessed person of the offending spirit.
 In the Balochi language, the term "gowati" refers to psychologically ill patients who have recovered through music and dance.